lyndon025/playtested/src/content/article/2023-10-19-beta-is-now-live--impressions---one-punch-man-world-beta.md

 ---
-title: "Beta is now live! | Impressions - One Punch Man: World Beta"
+author: lyndonguitar
+category: Review
-description: "If you're a die-hard fan of One Punch Man, you're in for a treat with One Punch Man: World.
-This action-packed game offers an interactive journey through the iconic anime, letting you relive key moments and dive deeper into Saitama's story and his heroic comrades.
-It's a game that stays faithful to its source material, so much so that you might mistake it for an episode of the anime."
+description: 'If you''re a die-hard fan of One Punch Man, you''re in for a treat with One Punch Man: World.
+This action-packed game offers an interactive journey through the iconic anime, letting you relive key moments and dive deeper into Saitama''s story and his heroic comrades.
+It''s a game that stays faithful to its source material, so much so that you might mistake it for an episode of the anime.'
+featured: false
 pubDate: 2023-10-19
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "one-punch-man:-world"]
+tags:
-featured: false
+- taptap
+- one-punch-man:-world
-thumb: ""
+thumb: ''
+title: 'Beta is now live! | Impressions - One Punch Man: World Beta'
 ---

 If you're a die-hard fan of One Punch Man, you're in for a treat with One Punch Man: World.
 This action-packed game offers an interactive journey through the iconic anime, letting you relive key moments and dive deeper into Saitama's story and his heroic comrades.
 It's a game that stays faithful to its source material, so much so that you might mistake it for an episode of the anime.